It is about how and why we deeply invest in our communities’ well-being in the ways we do.

 The following four building blocks have supported and guided our health equity journey and grantmaking approach:

 Our Foundation has evolved to be more responsive to community needs, given significant demographic and economic shifts and growing health inequities in our service region.
 The rapid changes fueled a renewed vision of health equity for our service area coupled with a community-centered approach to our grantmaking, operations, and culture.

 In 2017, our strategic planning process brought our staff and board together on a learning journey that delved deep into detailed, hyperlocal health data.
 This data revealed a clear correlation between racial inequities and health outcomes experienced for decades and reinforced our mission, vision, and core values.
 Read our Strategic Plan here.

-As a community-informed and engaged foundation, we strongly believe in developing and nurturing community and funder partnerships as part of our grantmaking efforts.
+As a community-informed and engaged foundation, we strongly believe in developing and nurturing community and funder partnerships as part of our trust-based philanthropic approach.
 We listen to and amplify community stories around meeting tables and collaboratives with partners and peer funders to maximize our impact in the region.

 We understand the value that lived experience brings to our work.
 Therefore, we intentionally recruit staff and board members who live in, have worked with, or have some type of connection with our service region.
 This philosophy is critical to ensuring our work is strategic and engages community to participate and change systems that impact their health.

 All residents of our service region, particularly those who live with the greatest health inequities, should have access to resources and opportunities that improve their well-being and create a sustainable quality of life.

 Systemic conditions, such as implicit bias and institutional and structural racism, impede those goals and disproportionately affect BILPOC (Black, Indigenous, Latinx, People of Color) communities.
 We commit to addressing these barriers by being a community-informed and embedded foundation.